rjdkmr/gcMapExplorer/docs/file_formats.rst

 File formats
 ============

 gcMapExplorer uses three format of files.
-Both gcmap and genmoic track file are in |hdf5| format while ccmap file is in |numpy memmap| format.
+Both gcmap and genomic track file are in |hdf5| format while ccmap file is in |numpy memmap| format.

 .. toctree::